Fawkner

 Fawkner shows employment indicators that trail behind approximately 70% of regions assessed across Australia

-Fawkner has an educated workforce with prominent representation in essential services sectors.
-Its unemployment rate is 6.4%, with estimated employment growth of 4.1% over the past year as of June 2025.
+Fawkner has an educated workforce with significant representation in essential services sectors.
+Its unemployment rate is 6.4%, with a 4.1% employment growth over the past year.

-There are 7,084 employed residents, with an unemployment rate of 1.8% higher than Greater Melbourne's rate of 4.6%.
-Workforce participation is lower at 54.6%, compared to Greater Melbourne's 64.1%.
-Leading employment industries include health care & social assistance, retail trade, and education & training.
-Transport, postal & warehousing has particularly high concentration with levels at 1.5 times the regional average.
+As of June 2025, 7,084 residents are employed, which is 1.8% higher than Greater Melbourne's rate of 4.6%.
+However, workforce participation lags at 54.6%, compared to Greater Melbourne's 64.1%.
+Key employment industries include health care & social assistance, retail trade, and education & training.
+Notably, transport, postal & warehousing has employment levels at 1.5 times the regional average.

-Professional & technical employs only 7.8% of local workers, below Greater Melbourne's 10.1%.
-Employment opportunities locally may be limited as indicated by Census data comparing working population to resident population.
-Between June 2024 and June 2025, employment levels increased by 4.1%, labour force by 4.6%, resulting in unemployment rising by 0.4 percentage points.
-In contrast, Greater Melbourne recorded employment growth of 3.5% with unemployment rising by 0.5 percentage points.
-State-level data to Sep-25 shows VIC employment grew by 1.08% year-on-year, with the state unemployment rate at 4.7%, compared to the national rate of 4.5%.
-Jobs and Skills Australia's national employment forecasts from May 2025 project overall growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Fawkner's employment mix suggests local growth of approximately 6.4%% over five years and 13.2% over ten years, based on simple weighting extrapolation for illustrative purposes.
+Conversely, professional & technical services employ only 7.8% of local workers, below Greater Melbourne's 10.1%.
+The area appears to offer limited local employment opportunities, as indicated by Census data comparing working population and resident population.
+Between June 2024 and June 2025, employment levels increased by 4.1%, while labour force grew by 4.6%, resulting in a 0.4 percentage point rise in unemployment.
+In comparison, Greater Melbourne recorded employment growth of 3.5%, labour force growth of 4.0%, with unemployment rising by 0.5 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industries.
+Applying these projections to Fawkner's employment mix suggests local growth of approximately 6.4% over five years and 13.2% over ten years.

 Frequently Asked Questions - Employment